terrastruct/d2/ci/release/changelogs/next.md

 - You can now use the reserved keywords `layers`/`scenarios`/`steps` to define diagrams with multiple levels of abstractions. [#714](https://github.com/terrastruct/d2/pull/714) Docs to come soon
+  - [#416](https://github.com/terrastruct/d2/issues/416) was also fixed so you can no longer use keywords intended for use under `style` outside and vice versa. e.g.
+    `obj.style.shape` and `obj.double-border` are now illegal.
+The correct uses are `obj.shape` and `obj.style.double-border`.

 #### Improvements 🧹